2023 Best Electrical & Power Installation Schools in Michigan

 After completing their degree, electrical transmission installation graduates from Northern Michigan University carry an average student debtload of $5,500.

-A rank of #4 on this year’s list means Alpena Community College is a great place for electrical and power transmission installers students.
+The excellent programs at Alpena Community College helped the school earn the #4 place on this year’s ranking of the best electrical and power transmission installers schools in Michigan.
 Alpena Community College is a small public school located in the rural area of Alpena.

 While working on their degree, electrical transmission installation majors at Alpena Community College accumulate an average of around $8,125 in student debt.